YonSci/yon_academic/_portfolio/portfolio-2.md

 ---
 ### Step: 1 Installing Wget package

-Before installing Anaconda, it's important to download Wget package which is primarily used for downloading data & files using HTTP, HTTPS, and FTP protocols from various servers.
+<div align="justify"> Before installing Anaconda, it's important to download Wget package which is primarily used for downloading data & files using HTTP, HTTPS, and FTP protocols from various servers.
 Wget has a number of options for downloading data.
 A separate tutorial on how to use Wget package will be added to the site in the near future.
 In this case, we'll use wget to download the Anaconda package.
-Let's begin by downloading and installing the wget package.
+Let's begin by downloading and installing the wget package. <div/>

 Open the ubuntu terminal & type in:
 > sudo apt-get update -y
 > sudo apt-get install -y wget